4WD MODIFICATIONS - ELECTRIC & LIGHTS

 The light bar was well made, with an extruded and die-cast aluminium housing, finned for heat dissipation, and polycarbonate lenses.
 Big Red claimed IP68 waterproof rating and all the screws and washers were stainless steel.

 The mounting feet were polished aluminium that connected to the bar’s end caps, via Allen-keyed cap-screws.

 It came with a pre-fitted lead and water-proof plug, with matching connector and wire tails.

 Fitting was easy enough, using a base plate, but there are optional bottom-feet that slide into the housing and are easier to fit to existing round-light mounting brackets, without the need for a base plate.
-There ae also optional ‘roo bar tube brackets that can clamp to 25mm or 50mm diamteter tube.
+There were also optional ‘roo bar tube brackets that clamped to 25mm or 50mm diameter tube.